BuddyForms/BuddyForms/readme.txt

 == Changelog ==
+= 2.5.6-beta1 - 2 Oct 2019 =
+* Fixed the issue with the dropdown element where they let the user add text always.
+* Added support to use the element properties name with Upper letters, this changes improve compatibility with other extensions.
+Thanks to Joanna Pantages to bring this topic to us.

 = 2.5.5 - 30 Sept 2019 =
 * Added a new filter `buddyforms_current_user_can` to change the permission.
 The filter has 4 parameter permission, form slug, post, type (edit, delete, all).
 * Moved the BuddyForms js global above buddyforms_front_js_css_after_enqueue.